 Is LVL stronger than plywood?

-Yes, LVL is stronger because all its layers go in the same direction, making it great for heavy loads.
+Yes, LVL is stronger than plywood because all layers run in the same direction and it’s great for heavy loads.

 Can LVL replace plywood?

-LVL can be used for some of the same purposes, but it’s not ideal for decorative or lightweight uses.
+LVL is an option for accomplishing many of the same things, but it’s not really meant for decorative or lightweight uses.

 Which is cheaper, LVL or plywood?

-Plywood is usually cheaper, especially for non-structural uses like cabinets.
-But LVL can be cost-effective for strong structural needs.
+Plywood is generally cheaper, particularly for non-structural applications such as cabinets.
+But LVL may be cost-effective for applications that require a very strong structure.

 Can plywood hold heavy loads?

-Plywood can support weight, but it’s not as strong as LVL.
-It’s better for flexible or decorative projects.
+Though capable of holding weight, plywood is not as strong as LVL.
+It’s more suitable for decorative or for the flexible projects.

 Which is better for the environment?

-Both are eco-friendly because they use thin wood layers from sustainable sources.
+And because they utilize thin layers of wood from sustainable sources, both of them are eco-friendly.
 LVL may create less waste.